 Constellation Brands is one of the world's leading premium wine companies, and now also a major force in US beer as well as spirits.
 Long-established as a wine producer, the company expanded dramatically during the 1990s with a string of acquisitions.
 Initially these were concentrated in the US, and included what was then Crown Imports, the beer distributor which turned Mexico's Corona Extra into the best-selling US import.
 Following its buyout of Corona in the US from AB InBev in 2013, Constellation's beer division has become America's #3 brewer behind Anheuser-Busch InBev and Molson Coors, and beer is now the group's biggest revenue stream.
 Lead brand Corona now has strong support from Modelo, shaping up to become the US #4 by value.
 Total shipments in ye 2019 were 294m cases (or 2.5m hl) Other important past purchases have included America's Robert Mondavi wines in 2004, Vincor of Canada in 2006, and Clos du Bois and other US wines from Fortune Brands in 2007.
 A sortie into international markets wasn't quite so successful.
 The group acquired UK drinks distributor Matthew Clark in 1998, followed by Australia's foremost producer BRL Hardy in 2003.
 The subsequent slump in UK and Australian sales prompted the group to sell off a controlling stake in those units in 2010, to form what is now Accolade Wines.
 Constellation sold its remaining 20% stake in 2018, and as the beer business has grown, the group has steadily reduced its exposure to wine, selling off several lower priced or lower volume wine brands.
 Key brands still in the portfolio are the Robert Mondavi family, which is one of the world's top ten wines at sales of over 10m cases annually, supported by Kim Crawford, The Prisoner, Charles Smith, Meiomi, Ruffino, Simi and 7 Moons, among others.
+However, a collection of around 30 lower-priced wines were sold in 2021 to E&J Gallo.
 The group also controls a small but significant collection of premium spirits led by Svedka vodka, High West whiskey and Casa Noble tequila.
 In 2017, it was among the first drinks producers in the US to bet big on cannabis-infused beverages with a minority investment in Canopy Growth, but so far that has proved an extremely expensive gamble.
 Another big error was the 2015 acquisition of craft brewer Ballast Point, sold at a huge loss in 2019.
 Revenues for the year to Feb 2019 were $8.1bn, with net income of $3.4bn.
 Profits that year were boosted by a re-valuation of the Canopy stake.
 However, that has plunged in value since then, and Constellation is expected to report a sizeable loss for ye 2020.
 Beer accounted for sales of $5.2bn in ye 2019, wine for $2.5bn and spirits for $381m.
 The company is majority controlled by two sons of founder Marvin Sands.
 Richard Sands is executive chairman; his brother Rob Sands - now executive vice chair - was CEO until 2019 when non-family member Bill Newlands was named to that role.

 Capsule checked 12th March 2020